 Believe it or not, speed can play a huge role in your site’s SEO.
 The number of pages that search engines will browse on your site each day is dependent on how fast your site loads.
 Check out our Need for Speed post on speeding up your WordPress site.

 As we said above, content is king.
 We mean it!
 Be sure that your text flows and makes sense.
-No one likes run on sentences, and search engines are no exception.
+No one likes run-on sentences, and search engines are no exception.
 Try to really break up your text with rich headings that grab the attention of both readers and search engines.
 Think of what it is that you’re trying to say, then strategically paint that picture.
 Remember your target audience!
-You’re not going to capture the attention of the entire world, but you can capture the attention of some if you truly focus on who that “some” is and what it is that they want find.
-For a brief overview, every page should have only one h1 tag, but for h2, h3, h4 and h5 tags you can use more then one.
+You’re not going to capture the attention of the entire world, but you can capture the attention of some if you truly focus on who that “some” is and what it is that they want to find.
+For a brief overview, every page should have only one h1 tag, but for h2, h3, h4 and h5 tags you can use more than one.
 So use where appropriate starting with overall content themes being h2 and really specific paragraphs or highlights being h5.

 Google Webmaster Tools

-Wouldn’t you love to see what google sees when it looks at your site?
-Well you can it’s called google webmaster tools.
-It gives you incite into what google reads and sees about your site and is very useful in understanding how to improve your SEO.
-I highly recommend setting up your account so you can see what google sees and improve it.
+Wouldn’t you love to see what Google sees when it looks at your site?
+Well, you can it’s called google webmaster tools.
+It gives you insight into what google reads and sees about your site and is very useful in understanding how to improve your SEO.
+I highly recommend setting up your account so you can see what Google sees and improve it.
 Google Webmaster Tools